Saturday, 25 March 2017

 Wayting for God's judgement day,

-I have been told that this is because of the shift in the Gregorian Calendar but I have yet to stumble across something that explains this fully.
+I have been told that this is because of the shift from the Julian Calendar to the Gregorian one but I have yet to stumble across something that explains this fully.
 However, the dates certainly show a death date (February 20th 1736) before the birth date (April 13th 1736).

 This is said to be from the civil war (1642 - 1651) when in 1643 a mob of city folk broke into the cathedral and removed pictures, books and statues, took them to the market place and burnt them.
 The effigy on the tomb - along with the font in a nearby chapel - were also vandalised at this time.
 The grave is of Bishop Goldwell (bishop from 1472 until 1499) and he was responsible for some significant rebuilding of the cathedral.